ragingbal/streamzero-docs/Overview/ferris_fx/DeveloperGuide/Project_And_Source_Code_Management.md

 ---

 Before you begin creating your services it is best to create a Project and link a GIT Repository to the project.
+Since
-Since Ferris uses a GitOps approach this will ensure you can deploy and iterate your code faster.
+{{< param replacables.brand_name  >}} uses a GitOps approach this will ensure you can deploy and iterate your code faster.

 Follow the steps described below to create your first project and link it to a GIT Repository.